estrangedwriter/Illumio-Coding-Challenge/README.md

 And you will get output with boolean values.

+### Testing the Code

+The end-user can alter the CSV file however she desires.
+If the end-user is running the code in a Python IDE or interpreter the accept_packet function works.
+Example:
+> fw.accept_packet('inbound','tcp',80,'192.168.2.3) #would return a boolean value True or False True #(or false, it depends on what is listed in the CSV file).

 ### Refinements

 If I had more time, I would run unit tests and timer tests to determine the speed with which my constructor can